 Most WLANs use the Institute of Electrical and Electronics Engineers (IEEE) 802.11 family of WLAN standards.
-The most commonly used WLAN radio transmission standards are IEEE 802.11b and IEEE 802.11g, which use the 2.4 gigahertz (GHz) band, and IEEE 802.11a, which uses the 5 GHz band.
-IEEE 802.11a, b, and g include security features known collectively as Wired Equivalent Privacy (WEP).
+The most commonly used WLAN radio transmission standards are IEEE 802.11b and IEEE 802.11g, which use the 2.4 gigahertz (GHz) band; IEEE 802.11a, which uses the 5 GHz band; and IEEE 802.11n, which uses both the 2.4 GHz and 5 GHz bands.
+IEEE 802.11a, b, g, and n include security features known collectively as Wired Equivalent Privacy (WEP).
 Unfortunately, WEP has several well-documented security problems.
-To overcome these, IEEE 802.11i was created; it specifies security components that work in conjunction with IEEE 802.11a, b, and g.
+To overcome these, the IEEE 802.11i amendment was created; it specifies security components that work in conjunction with IEEE 802.11a, b, g, and n.

 Another set of WLAN standards has been created by a non-profit industry consortium of WLAN equipment and software vendors called the Wi-Fi Alliance.
-While IEEE was working on finalizing the 802.11i standard, the Alliance created an interim solution called Wi-Fi Protected Access (WPA).
+While IEEE was working on finalizing the 802.11i amendment, the Alliance created an interim solution called Wi-Fi Protected Access (WPA).
 Published in October 2002, WPA is essentially a subset of the draft IEEE 802.11i requirements available at that time.
 WPA provides stronger security for WLAN communications than WEP.
-In conjunction
+In conjunction with the ratification of the IEEE 802.11i amendment, the Wi-Fi Alliance introduced WPA2, its term for